 The first draft of the present document was distributed for a gathering of opinions at the Assembly of Partners in Krakow.
-A second draft version encompassed, apart from a few corrections, three requests from the Assembly: a 'practically oriented' preamble (written by Dominique Giard and Emmanuel Legrand), some clarification steps (for the link with ARPEGE, for the HIRLAM situation after their HAC and Council meetings and for the exact definitions of the borders of the ALADIN-2 action) and an appended tentative work-plan for 2004.
-This third draft version has been made compatible with the new terminology proposed by Dominique Giard and Gwenaelle Hello and takes into account some recent developments in the discussions between HIRLAM and Météo-France.
+This second draft version encompasses, apart from a few corrections, three requests from the Assembly: a 'practically oriented' preamble (written by Dominique Giard and Emmanuel Legrand), some clarification steps (for the link with ARPEGE, for the HIRLAM situation after their HAC and Council meetings and for the exact definitions of the borders of the ALADIN-2 action) and an appended tentative work-plan for 2004.